CesarVasquez2001/notes-manager/README.md

-# notes-manager
+# notes-manager-backend
-Application for the management of grades and categories, developed with Spring Boot and Angular
+Application for the management of notes and categories, using SpringBoot